Sandoramix/42cursus/readme.md

 ###### Install

-It should be already installed, because of the installation of the `standard system utilities` in the previous step.
-But if you want to install it manually, you can do it with the following command:
+You can install it with the following command:

 ```bash
 apt install ufw